sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

     $ drush cache-rebuild

-Before all issues tagged with “D8 upgrade path” have been closed you may find that you are required to repeat the site installation commands as described above after updating Drupal core.
+Before all issues tagged with “D8 upgrade path” have been closed you may find that you are required to repeat the preceding site installation commands after updating Drupal core.

 Further reading